 It’s tempting to view mosquitoes as nothing but pests.
 But as my dear friend Christine Du Bois-Buxbaum reminded me, there are species of fish in the Everglades that need mosquito eggs for their diet.
 These fish are in turn important to the food chain in their own ways.
 So, although mosquitoes have been a health problem for centuries, they are also an important part of the Everglades ecosystem and of other natural habitats.
 Widespread destruction of mosquitoes isn’t necessarily the answer.

 Still, buzzing mosquitoes are the bane of warm summer evenings.
 I’ve given you a lot of different solutions.
 You won’t need to use them all, but you may need to try several before you find what works best for Lauren.
 I trust you’ll soon be able to enjoy outdoor time together this summer.
-And autumn is just around the corner.Reviewed by: Khanh-Van Le-Bucklin, Alan Greene
+And autumn is just around the corner.Reviewed by: Khanh-Van Le-Bucklin, Rebecca Hicks, Alan Greene